drsvelte/.github/profile/README.md

 ### Decoupled Drupal integration with Astro and Sveltekit
 - Developed initial Astro project with Tailwind CSS that will be migrated to a decoupled Drupal environment.
   - Astro will be used for accessibility testing.
-- Desiging prototype SvelteKit prototype and website for future Japan-based startup.
+- Designing prototype SvelteKit prototype and website for future Japan-based startup.

 ### Skills
 <p align="left">